lakkatv/lakka-website/content/articles/2015/05/29/new-release-official-wetek-support-and-more.md

 ## WeTek Play official support

-For a few months now, we've been providing some development builds for [WeTek Play](https://wetek.com/product/wetek-play).
+For a few months now, we've been providing some development builds for the [WeTek Play](https://wetek.com/product/wetek-play).
 A contributor named **snifferdsx** contacted the **WeTek team** and asked for a free sample.
 We received one yesterday and the port works well.
 We can now officially support this nice box.
 Thanks a lot to snifferdsx and the folks at WeTek for this donation!

 ![WeTek Play](media/wetekplay.jpg)